ethereum-optimism/community-hub/src/docs/developers/bedrock/bedrock.md

 When the sequencer is back up it has to process the transactions in the same order to have a valid state.

 We recommend adding a 50% buffer to whatever is returned by `estimateGas` to ensure that your deposit will not run out of gas (Note: the Optimism SDK already does this under the hood).
-For example, if you wish to send a deposit of ETH, you migh call `eth_estimateGas` and see that the deposit is expected to consume `100,000 gas`.
+For example, if you wish to send a deposit of ETH, you might call `eth_estimateGas` and see that the deposit is expected to consume `100,000 gas`.
 You should then multiply that estimated about by `1.5` and then send your transaction with a `gasLimit` of at least `150,000 gas`.

 :::tip